-A46.
-Using the work of a practitioner's expert may involve the use of an expert to assist the practitioner in:

-- Discussing with the engaging party the agreed-upon procedures to be performed.
+- A46.
+Using the work of a practitioner's expert may involve the use of an expert to assist the practitioner in: - Discussing with the engaging party the agreed-upon procedures to be performed.
 For example, a lawyer may provide suggestions to the practitioner on the design of a procedure to address legal aspects of a contract; or - Performing one or more of the agreed-upon procedure(s).
 For example, a chemist may perform one of the agreed-upon procedures such as determining the toxin levels in a sample of grains. - A47.
-A practitioner's expert may be an external expert engaged by the practitioner or an internal expert who is part of the firm and therefore subject to the firm's system of quality control.
-The practitioner is entitled to rely on the firm's system of quality control, unless information provided by the firm or other parties suggests otherwise.
-The extent of that reliance will vary with the circumstances and may affect the nature, timing and extent of the practitioner's procedures with respect to matters such as: - Competence and capabilities, through recruitment and training programs. - The practitioner's evaluation of the objectivity of the practitioner's expert. - Agreement with the practitioner's expert.
+A practitioner's expert may be an external expert engaged by the practitioner or an internal expert who is part of the firm and therefore subject to the firm's system of quality management.
+Ordinarily, the practitioner may depend on the firm's system of quality management, unless: - The practitioner's understanding or practical experience indicates that the firm's policies or procedures will not effectively address the nature and circumstances of the engagement; or - Information provided by the firm or other parties, about the effectiveness of such policies or procedures suggests otherwise.

+The extent of that dependence will vary with the circumstances and may affect the nature, timing and extent of the practitioner's procedures with respect to matters such as:

+- Competence and capabilities, through recruitment and training programs. - The practitioner's evaluation of the objectivity of the practitioner's expert. - Agreement with the practitioner's expert.

-Such reliance does not reduce the practitioner's responsibility to meet the requirements of this ASRS.
+Such dependence does not reduce the practitioner's responsibility to meet the requirements of this ASRS.

-- A48.
+A48.
 If the practitioner's expert is performing one or more of the agreed-upon procedure(s), the agreement of the nature, scope and objectives of that expert's work as required by paragraph 29(b) includes the nature, timing and extent of the procedure(s) to be performed by the practitioner's expert.
-In addition to the matters required by paragraph 29(b), it may be appropriate for the practitioner's agreement with the practitioner's expert to include matters such as the following: - (a) The respective roles and responsibilities of the practitioner and that expert; - (b) The nature, timing and extent of communication between the practitioner and that expert, including the form of any report to be provided by that expert; and - (c) The need for the practitioner's expert to observe confidentiality requirements. - A49.
+In addition to the matters required by paragraph 29(b), it may be appropriate for the practitioner's agreement with the practitioner's expert to include matters such as the following:

+- (a) The respective roles and responsibilities of the practitioner and that expert; - (b) The nature, timing and extent of communication between the practitioner and that expert, including the form of any report to be provided by that expert; and - (c) The need for the practitioner's expert to observe confidentiality requirements. - A49.
 The matters noted in paragraph A47 may affect the level of detail and formality of the agreement between the practitioner and the practitioner's expert, including whether it is appropriate that the agreement be in writing.
 The agreement between the practitioner and the practitioner's external expert is often in the form of an engagement letter. - A50.
 When the work of a practitioner's expert is to be used, it may be appropriate to perform some of the procedures required by paragraph 29 at the engagement acceptance or continuance stage.